xdenistwn/webserver-docker-arm64/README.md

-# About !t (arm64 version)
+# About !t

-webserver-docker-arm64 is a web server application that run using docker containers tools and has ability of sharing project directory under localhost domain, like xampp htdocs does. this version work only for arm64 architecture.
+webserver-docker-arm64 is a web server application that run using docker containers tools and has ability of sharing project directory under localhost domain, like xampp htdocs does. this version work only for arm64 CPU.

 `Main goals of using container`

 - keep your development machine clean of unnecessary libraries 😎
 - keep development dependencies consistent on all machine 😏
 - easy to upgrade / downgrade libraries✌️